-During a procedure, whether it is the doctor specifically or the technician assisting her, a dentist is doing more than just filling a cavity; she’s keeping her patient, her staff and herself safe from toxic dust and fumes that could cause illness.
+During a procedure, whether it is the doctor specifically or the technician assisting her, a dentist is doing more than just filling a cavity; she’s keeping her patient, her staff, and herself safe from toxic dust and fumes that could cause illness.

 After a dentist prepares the instruments needed and readies his patient, he will administer an anesthetic to reduce or eliminate pain.
 Subsequently, he will remove the damaged tooth portion before replacing the missing part with a composite or amalgam filling.
-It is during the drilling and filling stages that potential exposure is greatest.
+It is during the drilling and filling stages that potential exposure is most significant.

-Containment consists in placing a physical barrier between the substance and people… Local exhaust ventilation is the removal of airborne contaminants, close to their source of generation or release before they can spread and reach the worker’s breathing zone.
+Containment consists in placing a physical barrier between the substance and people… Local exhaust ventilation is the removal of airborne contaminants close to their source of generation or release before they can spread and reach the worker’s breathing zone.
 For this, it is necessary to ensure that the airflow is sufficient and its direction appropriate.
-5

 At Air Systems Inc, we value our customers in the field of dentistry.
-Our Extract-all dental air purification products serve to capture airborne particles and neutralize contaminants such as chemical fumes and dust, bacteria, and viruses.
+Our Extract-all dental air purification products capture airborne particles and neutralize contaminants such as chemical fumes and dust, bacteria, and viruses.
 Our specialists are trained and experienced and are ready to offer you clean air solutions for your dental practice.
 For superior systems and products, please contact an Air Systems Inc specialist today for a free and thorough Indoor Air Quality (IAQ) analysis.